lpenn20/Citation-Website-Files/README.md

 Some files for a website that streamlines the citation proccess.
+These files contribute to obtaining citation data and using this data to create a bibliography in a variety of citation styles.
 The website is soon to release.